Manik2375/cpp_web_server/README.md

 - https://www.youtube.com/watch?v=YwHErWJIh6Y
   - Great tutorial but uses a bit old C++ version (like C-style casting and other stuff).
 This project gains the foundation from this video, but I've changed many things from project.
 Like:
   - Using modern type casting
-  - Understanding the HTTP request path, to give appropriate files
+  - Understanding the HTML and CSS request path, to give appropriate files
   - Giving 404 error
   - etc...
+(I plan to add more ^-^)

 ## License
 This project is for educational use.